kwantam/batsHIIT/README.md

 To ensure that your workout is accurately timed, Bats!
 HIIT implements a feedback system called a [delay-locked loop](http://en.wikipedia.org/wiki/Delay-locked_loop).
 Every second, when Bats!
 HIIT wakes up to update the timer readout, it measures how long it was actually asleep and adjusts future delay intervals to hit the target 1-second sleep interval.
 In practice, this reduces short-term timing errors from more than 5% to about 0.2%; since the error is integrated over the life of your workout, the overall accuracy is two to three orders of magnitude better than the short-term errors.

+## Artwork

+Screenshots have been made with the help of Android's [device art generator](https://developer.android.com/distribute/marketing-tools/device-art-generator).

+For adding images to app stores, see [All About Descriptions, Graphics, and Screenshots](https://f-droid.org/en/docs/All_About_Descriptions_Graphics_and_Screenshots/).

 ## License

 Permission is hereby granted, free of charge, to any person obtaining a copy